jarviscanada/jarvis_data_eng_AndresOsorio/cloud_devops/README.md

 The project uses Azure APIs to deploy the
 [SpringBoot App](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/springboot)
 to Kubernetes clusters managed by Azure.
 Migrating to the cloud has the following benefits:
-- Easy to scale up or down
+- Easy to scale out/up or in/down
 - High Availability
 - Fault Tolerance
 - Replacing Capital Expenditure by Operational Expenditure